Chapter 2. Your Priorities

 2. You will have to spend time away from your family.
 That is the nature of the military profession.
 Show your family, by your concern and your actions when you are home, that they are more important than career success or promotion.
 Then they will have the strength to endure periodic demands that shorten your time with them.

-3. Separations hurt.
-If you demonstrate that your career is more important than your family, you may expect serious problems.
+3. Separations hurt, but if you demonstrate that your career is more important than your family, you may expect serious problems.
 If, however, you show them the love of Jesus Christ and His care for them, these separations can be times of growth and ministry for you, for your spouse, and for your children.

 By itself, your work will leave you unfulfilled, regardless of how senior you become.
 Seeing your work as an offering to God and as your ministry field, taking opportunities for ministry as He presents them, will leave you fulfilled regardless of how high you are promoted.